 How do I protect images on my website?

-Preventing digital images posted on your website from being copied or used without your permission is almost impossible.
+Preventing digital images posted on your website from being copied or used without your permission is very difficult.
 However, these 6 suggestions can help:

 - Watermark your images with a copyright notice (e.g. © Copyright 2019 Jane Smith Designs)